Epsom (Vic.)

 Epsom has a typical household mix, with a higher-than-average median household size

-Family households comprise 75.9% of all households, including 35.7% couples with children, 25.9% couples without children, and 13.4% single parent families.
-Non-family households make up the remaining 24.1%, with lone person households at 20.8% and group households comprising 3.1% of the total.
+Family households constitute 75.9% of all households, including 35.7% couples with children, 25.9% couples without children, and 13.4% single parent families.
+Non-family households comprise the remaining 24.1%, with lone person households at 20.8% and group households making up 3.1%.
 The median household size is 2.7 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households